UBC-MOAD/docs/getting_started.rst

 on a Waterhole workstation.

-.. _InstallMiniconda:
+.. _InstallMiniforge:

-Install Miniconda
+Install Miniforge
 =================

 You will need to:

 #.
 Learn about :ref:`MOAD-CondaPkgAndEnvMgr`
-#. :ref:`Install Miniconda<InstallingMiniconda>` on your laptop
+#. :ref:`Install Miniforge<InstallingMiniforge>` on your laptop
-#. :ref:`Install Miniconda<InstallingMiniconda>` in your workspace on the EOAS Ocean collection of Linux computers
+#. :ref:`Install Miniforge<InstallingMiniforge>` in your workspace on the EOAS Ocean collection of Linux computers

 .. _CreateYourAnalysisRepository: